frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 the primary CA in a Dogtag instance) are not an initial requirement (nor are they an initial requirement of the sub-CAs feature in Dogtag).
-However, the schema and other aspects of the FreeIPA feature should take into account the possibility of nested security domains as a future requirement.
+However, the schema and other aspects of the FreeIPA feature should take into account the possibility of nested sub-CAs as a future requirement.

 Sub-CA discovery